-I would hardly sleep on Christmas Eve.
 Excitement filled me.
-I am not normally a morning person which means I need to sleep in a little and don’t jump right out of bed.
+I hardly slept Christmas Eve.
+I'm not normally a morning person which means I need to sleep in a little and don’t jump right out of bed.
 I tend to be a night owl.
 I love to stay up late.
 On Christmas morning, typically to this day, I’m the first one awake.
-I lie there in the dark just waiting until I think the sun is finally peeking over the horizon.
+I lie there in the dark waiting until I think the sun is finally peeking over the horizon.

 As soon as possible, I nudged my sleeping husband awake.
 I crept out of bed and threw on a robe and slid my feet into soft slippers.
-I slipped into the kitchen and made coffee.
-Then, I turned on all the beautiful Christmas lights.
+I scurried into the kitchen and made coffee.
+Listening to the coffee maker, I turned on all the beautiful Christmas lights.
 They looked so pretty in the semidarkness.

 The tree was gorgeous with packages in reds, green, gold, and silver.
 Sure enough, the stockings were overflowing with cool trinkets, fruit, and candy.

 I couldn’t wait to see my kid’s faces as they saw the gifts.
 Tradition in our home is to play the Chipmunks on a record, tape, or now a CD.
-Their father would que it up and the Chipmunks would blare Christmas songs.
-This was the cue for the children and our faithful dog, Chance, to come out of their rooms.
+Their father queued it up and the Chipmunks blared Christmas songs.
+The first chords of the song signaled the children and our faithful dog, Chance, to come out of their rooms.

-Their faces, though sleepy, would glow and split into a huge grin.
+Their faces, though sleepy, glowed and split into huge grins.
 Expressions of “Oh,” “Ah,” and “Look!” passed out of their lips.
 I sat and watched.
 I was filled with a joy knowing I helped make their Christmas special.
 We didn’t have a lot of money for gifts but that wasn’t important.
-What was important was doing and giving to others and making it seem special.
+The important things are doing for and giving to others.

-My children are all grown now and I have eleven grandchildren with my husband’s grandchildren, we have 16.
+My children are all grown now, and I have eleven grandchildren with my new husband’s grandchildren, we have 16.
 I still love Christmas and try to make it as special as I can.

 Have a blessed and merry Christmas!